Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Search_in_linked_channels_list.md

 **Expected**

-The user should be able to verify the searched linked channel in the list of linked channels in RHS.
+The user should be able to verify the searched linked channel in the list of linked channels in the RHS of MS Teams sync plugin on MM.
-After step 2, The user should get the search not found message in the list of linked channels in RHS.
+After step 2, The user should get the search not found message in the RHS of MS Teams sync plugin on MM.